Albany Medical Center Prize

 The Albany Med Prize in Medicine and Biomedical Research is awarded to a physician, scientist or group, whose work has led to significant advances in health care and scientific research with demonstrated translational benefits for improved patient care.
 Its purpose is to encourage and recognize extraordinary and sustained contributions to improving health care and promoting innovative biomedical research.

 The Albany Prize is open to anyone.
-To be considered, you must be nominated by a peer.
-Your nomination is then reviewed by a large screening committee.
-That committee recommends finalists to the Albany Prize selection committee, which reviews all applicable materials before making a decision on the winner or winners of the Prize.
-Submission deadline for each year is typically in early December of the previous year.
+To be considered, a candidate must be nominated by a peer.
+Nominations are reviewed by a large screening committee, which recommends finalists to the Albany Prize National Selection Committee.
+The submission deadline for the 2015 Albany Prize is Dec.
+3, 2014.

 2014 Albany Prize Winner